Campervan Shower and Toilet: How We Built Ours

 We had been looking for a DIY campervan shower and toilet solution for our own van.
 Still, We couldn’t find anything that would work in our Sprinter van conversion.
 We didn’t want to spend the money on something that we might not like or end up hating.

-So instead, we decided to build it ourselves!
+So instead of buying a caravan ensuite kit, we decided to build it ourselves!
 It was cheaper than buying one already made, and it turned out well.
 Here is how you can do your camper van shower cubicle.

 It might be hard to imagine van life and having access to a toilet and shower, but it is possible.
 We recommend getting a van with enough room inside to fit your wet area if you want this for yourself or your family.